 2. Implement administrative controls

-The following is a summary of good practices that security awareness training for users should cover to help your organization reduce the risk of ransomware:
+The following is a summary of good practices that security awareness training for users should cover to help your organisation reduce the risk of ransomware:

 - Be wary of unexpected emails that have links or attachments.